in-toto/in-toto-golang/README.md

 in-toto is a specification to provide policy and attestations for software supply chains.
 Managing the PKI around in-toto has been a major reason cited as lack of adoption.
-This project aims to provide a non-production proof of concept on integrating SPIRE PKI orchistration with in-toto build chain attesation.
+This The project aims to provide a non-production proof of concept on integrating SPIRE PKI orchestration with in-toto build chain attestation.

 The integration effort required support for CA based validation of functionaries.
-In-toto currently requires the corresponsing public key for each key used in the process.
+In-toto currently requires the corresponding public key for each key used in the process.
 This process does not fit within most enterprise PKI policy.
-Validation of signitures based on certifcate contraists will allow end-users to integrate in-toto with exisiting enterprise PKI.
+Validation of signatures based on certificate constraints will allow end-users to integrate in-toto with existing enterprise PKI.

 ## Running the Demo

 To run the demo, pull down the source code, install Go, and run `make test-verify` This will use openssl to gerate a certificate chain.

-SPIFFE compliant Leaf certificates are generated with SVIDs corresponsing to fuctionaries.
-These certifcates are consumed by in-toto to sign link-meta data and the layout policy.
+SPIFFE compliant Leaf certificates are generated with SVIDs corresponding to functionaries.
+These certificates are consumed by in-toto to sign link-meta data and the layout policy.

-Durring the in-toto verification process `certificate contraints` are checked to ensure the build step link meta-data was signed with the correct SVID.
+During the in-toto verification process, `certificate constraints` are checked to ensure the build step link meta-data was signed with the correct SVID.

 ## Building